 Choose from our range of tampons, pads (excluding maternity pads) and liners.
 You choose the 3 you want per delivery.
 These can be 3 of the same product or any combination of 3.

 3 packs of your preferred combination of TOM products.
-Plus a handy tampon pouch for on-the-go convenience.
+Plus a changing gift with purchase.
 Plus free shipping.
 Each delivery is $21.

 From a survey of the girls in the office we think the most popular combinations are as follows: